bongomice/rotate/readme.md

 # Changelog

++ **1.6** Added config settings to enable or disable individual blocks from being rotated.
 + **1.5** Added support for heads and new 1.4 and 1.5 blocks such as activator rails and trapped chests, and the new painting.
 Rotated blocks are now seen as broken and replaced blocks for compatibility with block recording plugins like SWatchdog.
 + **1.4** Added support for a default tool.
 Rotate can now save users' tools.